slingr-stack/ai-studio-package/README.md

 });
 ```

 Keep in mind that the callback is called async and the context is lost, so any information has to be send through the callback data parameter.
+By default, we will wait 10 minutes for the response to arrive, otherwise the callback will be removed.
+You can change the timeout by passing the `timeout` property insde `callbackData`.

 ### Chat in task